 Diametric is a puzzle adventure game that explores connectivity across dimensions, in the form of a comic book extended into a 3D world.
 In this multifaceted exploration, you oscillate between worlds and switch between characters to solve geometric puzzles, piece together a non-linear story, and expand your views on identity, society, authenticity, and time.

 The structure of the game world is built as a series of simple three-dimensional boxes.
-The view of the game for the majority of the experience is constrained to a flattened two-dimensional perspective of these geometries, so as to focus on one rectangle at a time.
+The view of the game for the majority of the experience is constrained to a flattened two-dimensional perspective of these geometries, so as to focus on one frame of a story at a time.
 This rectangular unit serves as a comic frame and the flow of the comic is to be experienced by shifting the perspective, rotating the block to view another side.
-With constant knowledge of the existence of another perspective, but with the limitations of a flat viewpoint, the player keeps moving and shifting through the world to acquire a fuller sense of the story.
-Depending on the direction of the shift, the geometric perspective leads to either a shift in character or an opening of pathways to enter a different part of the experience’s progression.
+With constant knowledge of the existence of other connected but diametrically opposed perspectives, unfolds a new way to experience a world and a multifaceted narrative.

 Contemplation of Relative Time